Listen to the podcast

 The child who finds peace through the disappointments of life has found the secret to living well in God’s world (Philippians 4:11-13).

 Assess yourself: Will you ask the Father to do His will in your life and make you okay with His will even if you do not get what you want through counseling?

 The hardest counseling you may receive could be practically embracing the ideas put forth in this article.
-If you can do this, then your counseling experience can be profitable and the aftermath can be rewarding—regardless of how your circumstances unfold for you.
+If you can do this, then your counseling experience can be profitable, and the aftermath can be rewarding—regardless of how your circumstances unfold for you.

 1 – Count the cost – What does it mean for you to die to your dreams, hopes, and aspirations?
-Are you willing to give up all of them, plus your life, in order to follow Christ?
+Are you willing to give up all of them, plus your life, to follow Christ?

-2 – Change is not the only option – What if the LORD does not want to change your situation according to your expectations?
+2 – Change is not the only option – What if the Lord does not want to change your situation according to your expectations?
 How could this kind of thorn be strength in your weakness and a blessing to others?

 3 – Focus on yourself – Are you more apt to focus on another person’s need to change or on how you need to change?
-Are you able to live in the peace that God offers even when others are not changing?
+Are you able to live in the peace that God offers even when others are not transforming?
 Why or why not?

 4 – Guard your heart – Are you a gentle restorer of others?
 Are you tempted to sin when you think about how they are “caught” in something?
 How do you need to change?
 Why do you need to change?